okeeffed/developer-notes/manual/Data-Structures/JavaScript.md

 ## Binary Search Trees

-Binary trees can only have 2 children.
+Binary trees can only have at most 2 children.